State

 Why is it worth taking the exam with us?

-We are an official examination center with authorizations granted by the Ministry of Science and Higher Education.
-Our team is not only great teachers, but also certified examiners – people with passion and vast experience in working with people from all over the world.
-The exam is held in a professional but very friendly atmosphere – without unnecessary stress, but with clear rules and full support.
+We are an official examination center authorized by the Ministry of Science and Higher Education.
+But most importantly – our team is not only made up of excellent teachers and experienced examiners.
+Above all, they are people with passion and a true heart for teaching, with extensive experience working with people from all over the world.

 Who is the Polish language certification exam for?